 Over the years it became apparent that at times the in house fleet of W & J Riding could not always cope with large increases in the workload which can often occur in the haulage business.

-To alleviate this problem the company took on a number of sub-contractors who operated a variety of different vehicles which otherwise would not have been seen in the familiar W & J Riding livery.
+To alleviate this problem the company took on a number of sub-contractors who themselves operated a variety of different vehicles which otherwise would not have been seen in the familiar W & J Riding livery.

 Seddon Atkinson 400 Series 4x2 tractor unit Reg No NVT 456W was registered new on the 1st of September 1980 and operated by Norman Billington of Garstang on contract to W & J Riding.